Shrishtisingh07/crypto-currency-Prediction/README.md

-Money Talks — Cryptocurrency Price Prediction Platform Overview
+Money Talks — Cryptocurrency Price Prediction

+Overview
 Money Talks is an intelligent cryptocurrency web application built using Flask and XGBoost to help users predict future prices of leading cryptocurrencies such as Bitcoin, Ethereum, Binance Coin, and Cardano.
 It also features live market data, historical price charts, sentiment-based news analysis, a chatbot assistant, and personal portfolio/alerts.
 Features